OData/v3ProtocolDocument/OData.markdown

 	http://service.odata.org/OData/OData.svc/Products?$select=Container.ActionName,Container2.*

-If an action is requested as a selectedItem, either explicitly by using an qualifiedActionName clause or implicitly by using an allOperationsInContainer clause, the server MUST include in the response information about how to invoke that action for each of the entities identified by the last path segment in the request URI, if the action can be bound to those entities.
+If an action is requested as a selectedItem, either explicitly by using a qualifiedActionName clause or implicitly by using an allOperationsInContainer clause, then for each entity identified by the last path segment in the request URI for which the action can be bound the server MUST include information about how to invoke that action.

 If a function is requested as a selectedItem, either explicitly by using an qualifiedFunctionName clause or implicitly by using an allOperationsInContainer clause, the server MUST include in the response information about how to invoke that function for each of the entities that are identified by the last path segment in the request URI, if and only if the function can be bound to those entities.